 - When you use your cutters, get as close to the edge of that dough, and as close to each other, as possible.
 This minimizes the amount of scraps you will have to re-roll, as those re-rolled cookies are usually misshapen and tough.

 07 of 08

-You read somewhere about hotspots in your oven and how rotating your pans during baking will help mitigate them.
-It makes sense, until you realize that opened the door releases the heat.
-And thus, the relatively minor benefit of rotating your pans is completely nullified by the fact you've just let all the heat out of the oven.
+Some bakers believe there are hotspots in an oven and rotating your pans during baking will help mitigate them.
+The relatively minor benefit of rotating your pans is completely nullified by the fact you've just let all the heat out of the oven by opening the door.
 Instead of eliminating hotspots, you've eliminated all the heat, period.
 Considering cookies only bake for 10 to 12 minutes, opening the oven midway through baking leaves no time for that heat to build back up again.
 The results are cookies that don't brown enough on top and might not rise properly.
-No, you're better off just baking the cookies, hotspots be darned.

 08 of 08